SadeCJohnson/Technical-User-Guide-Write-Ups/XRP-Ledger-Wallet-Documentation/concepts/high-level-developer-guide.md

 familiarize yourself with [rippled](https://xrpl.org/the-rippled-server.html), **XRP Ledger's core server software**, along with WebSocket API tools, public servers and more.]**
-- Create a [Wallet](/XRP-Ledger-Wallet-Documentation/concepts/what-is-a-wallet.md) **model/class** in your project with the associated properties the XRP Ledger, rather than a username/password combination
+- Create a [Wallet](/XRP-Ledger-Wallet-Documentation/concepts/what-is-a-wallet.md) **model/class** in your project with the associated properties

 #### A simple wallet object should look like the following: